The Business of API Design

 Take an example from a telco company.
 When the company’s architects heard they would be designing an API, they assumed this would involve exposing hard-to-reach legacy systems through RESTful Web APIs.
 Before they went too far, program leaders communicated that it would be more valuable for the company to design APIs that would streamline their partner onboarding process and open up core services like SMS and billing to these partners.

-For a deeper dive into how API strategy drives good API design, including details of specific design styles, take a look at CA’s API Strategy & Architecture: A Coordinated Approach eBook.
+For a deeper dive into how API strategy drives good API design, including details of specific design styles, take a look at CA’s API Strategy and Architecture: A Coordinated Approach eBook.
 Even if you’re a purely line-of-business individual, this is a worthwhile read.
 You may not necessarily need to know what pragmatic REST is, but—given the amount of cross-departmental cooperation and understanding a successful API program requires—it couldn’t hurt.

 Sponsored by the Council for Technical Excellence (CTE).